BE WARNED - M&S account holders

 Downsizing can mean less time spent on maintaining your home and more time for enjoying it instead.
 And good things come in small packages - a cosy home is no bad thing.

 As well as the many financial and practical benefits to downsizing, there's a huge psychological boost to be had too.
 Being forced to adapt to a smaller space furniture-wise and having less storage space means you really consider what's important to keep and what's not.
 And who doesn't feel better and less burdened after a good sort-out?
-Check out our page on how to declutter here.
+Check out these tips on how to declutter.